Your employer should use a fair and objective way of selecting you for redundancy.

 - health and safety activities

-- working pattern, eg part-time or fixed-term employees
+- working pattern, for example part-time or fixed-term employees

 - maternity leave, birth or pregnancy